LaithFerjeoui/REALISE-Lab/README.md

 4. **Add a New Object to the `members` Array:**
-   Add a new object to the `members` array in `TeamMember.js` under `Add Publication Or Team Member` with the following fields:
+   Add a new object to the `members` array in `TeamMember.js` under `content` with the following fields:

 ```
    {